gvwilson/sdxjs/build-manager/index.md

 <%- include('/inc/file.html', {file: 'display-only.js'}) %>

-If we run this with our three simple rules as input, it shows the graph with `v` and `w` keys to represent the ends of the links (<f key="build-manager-interpreting-graph"></f>):
+If we run this with our three simple rules as input, it shows the graph with `v` and `w` keys to represent the ends of the links:

 <%- include('/inc/multi.html', {pat: 'display-only.*', fill: 'sh out'}) %>

-<%- include('/inc/figure.html', {
-    id: 'build-manager-interpreting-graph',
-    alt: 'Interpreting graph display',
-    cap: 'Interpreting the textual representation of the graph.',
-    fixme: true
-}) %>

 Let's write a quick test to make sure our cycle detector actually works: